 What is the Law Regarding Employment in Tahlequah?

 Employment law in Tahlequah governs relationships between employer and employees, and independent contractors.
 Such laws regulate employment matters like hiring, wage levels, and termination policies.
-Employment law in Tahlequah should be understood by employers and employees.
+Employment law in Tahlequah must be understood by employers and employees.

 "At-Will" vs. Contract Employment Terms